llewellyn-kevin/yak/README.md

 and are: `+, -, *, /, %, ==`

 `+` adds the two values and returns the result

 `-` subtracts the top value from the second value and returns the result

-`*` multiplies the two values and returns the result `/` divides the second value by the top value and returns the result
+`*` multiplies the two values and returns the result

+`/` divides the second value by the top value and returns the result

 `%` divides the second value by the top value and returns the remainder (expects integers)

 `==` compares the two values and returns 1 if they are the same, otherwise 0

-The only unary operator currently is: `.`
+The unary operators take one value and return one, the only unary operator currently is: `.`

 `.` The duplication operator.
 This is necessary because in most cases interacting with the stack observes values,